SuperCowPowers/workbench/docs/admin/dashboard_s3_plugins.md

 On, the other hand when you have a 'final build' you might want to lock it in with a Docker image.
 If you'd like to bundle up your plugins in a Docker image and deploy please see [Dashboard with Plugins](dashboard_with_plugins.md).

 ## Check your Dashboard
-Make sure your Dashboard is configured to pull plugin pages, views, and web_components from an S3 bucket.
+Make sure your Dashboard is configured to pull plugin pages, views, and components from an S3 bucket.
 Go to your main dashboard page and there's a 'secret link' when you click on the main title that brings up the **Dashboard Status Page**.

 <img src="../images/dashboard_secret_click.png" width="500">